towersvault/shinpokered/README.md

   - AI scoring for switching puts a heavier penalty on potentially switching in a bad type matchup
   - AI scoring imposes a very heavy penalty for potentially switching in pokemon with less than 1/4 HP
   - AI switch scoring now penalizes bad match-ups between player and enemy 'mon types
+  - AI switch scoring applies an extra penalty for possibly switching a pokemon into a super-effective move

 - Trainer ai routine #3 added to the following trainer classes
   - jr trainer M/F, engineer, rocker, juggler, tamer, birdkeeper, black belt, scientist, gentleman